 Tel: (518) 327-6271

-AWI manages more than 150 seasonal staff members to educate the public about aquatic invasive species issues and implement spread prevention measures including boat inspection, washing, and decontamination.
+More than 150 seasonal stewards work across 70+ Adirondack boat launches to educate the public about aquatic invasive species prevention and implement spread prevention measures including boat inspections, boat washing, and decontamination.

-The primary duties of a Seasonal AWI Research Technician are to assist with field and laboratory work in support of AWI research and monitoring projects throughout the Adirondack region.
-Technicians may also assist with aquatic plant surveys and mapping, gathering stream hydrologic data, collecting, processing and chemical analysis of water samples, data entry, and equipment maintenance.
+AWI's Seasonal Research Technicians assist with field and laboratory work in support of AWI research and monitoring projects throughout the Adirondack region.
+This includes aquatic plant surveys and mapping, gathering stream hydrologic data, collecting, processing and chemical analysis of water samples, data entry, and equipment maintenance.
 They are also responsible for the day-to-day logistics of Adirondack Lakes Assessment Program, which includes coordinating sample pickup and delivery, and arranging for and conducting lake visits for sample collection and volunteer training, among other duties.